 As networks were designed to meet demand at all times, the traditional "fit-and-forget" approach to distribution network development would imply building more lines and transformers.
-But this approach may no longer be the most cost-effective as it involves high technology adoption costs that might be burdening the national power systems and preventing e-mobility from truly hitting the mass market [17].
+But this approach may no longer be the most cost-effective as it involves high technology adoption costs that might be burdening the national power systems and preventing e-mobility from truly hitting the mass market [18].

 In order to receive the full benefits of EVs, an efficient integration of those vehicles is needed with regard to both generation and distribution of electricity.
 By coordination of the charging of a pool of EVs, the impact on the electricity distribution infrastructure can be largely mitigated by making more efficient use of the available capacity of the system while satisfying the requirements of the individual vehicle owner [15], [16].
-Smart charging involves the intelligent charging of the batteries in electric vehicles: charging them in a way that avoids excessive and costly spikes in power demand and also - in the years to come - using the batteries of the cars as storage to deliver valuable services to the electricity system, as well as maximising local integration of renewable energy sources (RES) [17].
-Smart charging cycle can be altered by external events, allowing for adaptive charging habits, providing the EV with the ability to integrate into the whole power system in a grid- and user-friendly way.
+Smart charging involves the intelligent charging of the batteries in electric vehicles: charging them in a way that avoids excessive and costly spikes in power demand and also - in the years to come - using the batteries of the cars as storage to deliver valuable services to the electricity system, as well as maximising local integration of renewable energy sources (RES) [18].
+Smart charging as defined by CEN-CENELEC is described as "smart charging of an EV is when the charging cycle can be altered by external events, allowing for adaptive charging habits, providing the EV with the ability to integrate into the whole power system in a grid- and user-friendly way.
 Smart charging must facilitate the security (reliability) of supply and while meeting the mobility constraints and requirements of the user.
 To achieve those goals in a safe, secure, reliable, sustainable and efficient manner information needs to be exchanged between different stakeholders."
-[18].
+[19].